cbroms/pith/README.md

 ### Frontend

-The client-side portion is a [React](https://reactjs.org/) project using [Redux](https://redux.js.org/) for state management and the [socket.io client library](https://socket.io/docs/client-api/) for interfacing with the backend.
+The client-side portion is a [Svelte](https://svelte.dev/) project using the [Sapper](https://sapper.svelte.dev/) application framework and the [socket.io client library](https://socket.io/docs/client-api/) for interfacing with the backend.
 You can find the client code in the `/frontend` directory.

 ### Backend